Will Mamdani’s Tax the Rich Plans Send New York’s Art Money Packing? London’s Own Millionaire Flight Offers Some Clues

 It remains to be seen if New York’s auction market will be impacted by Mamdami’s policies, but the top end is now booming after several sluggish years.
 The recovery was cemented last autumn in New York, when Sotheby’s stole the show by selling Gustav Klimt’s Portrait of Elisabeth Lederer sold for a record-breaking $236.4 million.

-David Shrader, Sotheby’s former head of private sales who recently joined forces with Pace Gallery and Emmanuel Di Donna to form a new joint gallery devoted to secondary-market sales, told me “there will always be a flow of people from high tax jurisdictions to low tax jurisdictions".
+David Schrader, Sotheby’s former head of private sales who recently joined forces with Pace Gallery and Emmanuel Di Donna to form a new joint gallery devoted to secondary-market sales, told me “there will always be a flow of people from high tax jurisdictions to low tax jurisdictions".

 “When you have this arbitrage situation, as we’ve seen in New York and London [which recently scrapped its non-dom status], you’re going to have an outflow”, he said.
 “But I don’t think this is going to negatively impact New York’s art market.
 People will always come here to buy art, they just might not choose the city as their primary residence”.